dmackay39/dmackay39/README.md

 - REST APIs

 ## Technologies
-- Java, Spring Framework and Spring Boot.
+- Java, Spring Framework and Spring Boot
 - React
 - Python and Jupyter Notebooks
+- Docker

 <!--
 **dmackay39/dmackay39** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.